jrnold/r4ds-exercise-solutions/docs/EDA.md

 <div class="answer">

-`coord_cartesian` simply zooms in on the area specified by the limits.
-The calculation of the histogram is unaffected.
+The `coord_cartesian()` function zooms in on the area specified by the limits, after having calculated and drawn the geoms.
+Since the histogram bins have already been calculated, it is unaffected.

 ```r